Liu-group/liu-group.github.io/about.md

 permalink: /about/
 ---

-This is the blog site for the lab of Dr. Fang Liu at Emory University Department of Chemistry.
+This is the blog site for the research lab of Dr. Fang Liu at Emory University Department of Chemistry.

 ### More Information